bijayphuyal28/Azure-Configurations/Hosting a DNS Zone in Azure and adding domain to M365 tenant.md

-# Hosting a DNS Zone in Azure and adding domain to Microsoft 365 tenant

 # Hosting a DNS Zone in Azure and Adding Domain to Microsoft 365 Tenant

 A DNS zone is a portion of the DNS namespace that is used to host the DNS records for a particular domain.
 To host DNS Zone in Azure DNS, you need to create a DNS zone for that domain name in Microsoft Azure and then the records can be added inside the DNS Zone.